Prioresses of Saint Benedict’s Monastery

 Sister Ephrem Hollermann

 Sister Ephrem Hollermann was born in Melrose, Minn., on July 13, 1942.
 She entered Saint Benedict’s Monastery on September 8, 1961, and made her final profession on July 11, 1967.
 Prior to her election as 14th prioress of Saint Benedict’s Monastery in 1995, she served the community as a junior high teacher of English and religion in various schools throughout the Diocese of St. Cloud, 1964-1974; as teacher of religion at Cathedral High School in St. Cloud, 1974-1976; as director of novices and initial formation at Saint Benedict’s Monastery, 1976-1983; as a doctoral student in historical theology, 1983-1987; and as assistant professor of theology at the College of Saint Benedict/Saint John’s University, 1987-1995.
-Early in her first term as prioress, the community changed its name from Saint Benedict’s Convent to Saint Benedict’s Monastery, a further effort in reclaiming its monastic identity.
+Early in her first term as prioress, in a further effort to reclaim its monastic identity, the community decided to describe itself as a monastery rather than a convent, and became known as Saint Benedict’s Monastery.
 As prioress, the focus of her teaching was a comprehensive reflection on the biblical and monastic foundations of Benedictine life within the universal call of the Church to holiness.
 The community’s directive at the beginning of her first term was to implement the Comprehensive Facilities Plan approved in 1994.
 Within six years significant progress was made, most notably the addition of an assisted living wing at Saint Scholastica Convent, the establishment of the Art and Heritage Place and program, and the relocation and expansion of the Spirituality Center.
 During her second term, the community embarked upon their first-ever capital campaign making possible the renovation and restoration of the main monastery building.
 After 10 years as prioress, S. Ephrem spent a year in Studium, the community’s scholar-in-residence program, resuming her research and writing interests, as well as preparing for her return to the College of Saint Benedict/Saint John’s University as an associate professor of theology in the fall of 2006.

 Sister Nancy Bauer